 - link local – these addresses are used for sending packets over the local subnet.
 Routers do not forward packets with this addresses to other subnets.
 IPv6 requires a link-local address to be assigned to every network interface on which the IPv6 protocol is enabled.
 These addresses have a prefix of FE80::/10.

-Let’s describe each of the IPv6 unicast address type in more detail.
+We’ll describe each of the IPv6 unicast address types in more detail in the following posts.